TomasSanchez/Django_Auth_Template/README.md

 # Django:

+The Django app is based on [*Django Settings Best Practices*](https://djangostars.com/blog/configuring-django-settings-best-practices/)

-Django expects the react build folder to be inside backend folder.After running run build move the build folder to ./backend
+Django expects the react build folder to be inside backend folder.
+After running run build move the build folder to ./backend

 Versions: